 Every night except Monday, you can appreciate a beautiful story projected on the walls of the ex-convent, about the history of Valladolid, with beautiful lights and music.
 It lasts only 30 minutes at 9.00 pm in Spanish and 9.25 in English.
 It’s free.
 Don’t miss it.

 One of the things I have enjoyed the most was getting out early morning, around 7.00 am, biking in and around Valladolid, and getting to the nearby cenotes when nobody had reached yet.
 It’s a beautiful short ride and a peaceful visit.
-I will talk about how to get to the cenote in another post soon.
+Here is my full guide to the best cenotes near Valladolid – Mexico.

-Valladolid, despite being a relatively small town and a young tourist destination it offers a few exciting museum worth paying a visit to:
+Valladolid, despite being a relatively small town, boasts a few exciting museum worth paying a visit to:

 Museo San Roque – for archeology lovers